mv2a/maze/README.md

 ##UserStory 3
 * An explorer must be able to automatically explore a maze and find the exit, and on exit they must be able to state the route they took in an understandable fashion.

+###Assumptions I made, comments on solution:
+- upgraded to java 1.8 to be able to use the latest features java 8 has to offer
+- maze dimensions can be different (number of rows and columns should not be equal)
+- maze format check is not comprehensive due to time restrictions and to keep things simple, but based on the idea implemented the solution it should be easily extended with more detailed validation.
+- logging framework is not used for now (for production code it would be considered based on debugging / operation needs)